 Westworth Village is filled with newly built houses, making it stylish to live in.
 It’s a mere 15 minutes away from Downtown Fort Worth, giving this community plenty of options for recreation.

 In Westworth Village, you can dine in a variety of restaurants, go on park picnics, and shop.
 Children can also be enrolled in quality public schools like Stripling Middle School and Burton Hill Elementary School.
+Amenities include:

 - Seaquest